OnePlus rolls out first OxygenOS 12 open beta update for OnePlus 8 series

 - System

 OnePlus advises that users should make sure that the battery level of their device is above 30 percent and a minimum of 3GB storage space is available.
-Also Read - When will your OnePlus smartphone get OxygenOS 12 update?
-Check if your phone is in the list
+Also Read - OnePlus Nord CE 2 5G to go on first sale today at 12 pm: Check sale offers, pricing and more

 You Might be Interested